Open-Probe/Open-Probe/README.md

 3. **Search Execution**: Executes searches based on the plan using:
    - SERP Search via Serper.dev
    - Content extraction and processing
-   - Intelligent reranking with Jina
+   - Intelligent reranking with Jina or a local reranker
 4. **Result Processing**: Aggregates and processes search results
-5. **Adaptive Replanning**: If results are insufficient, replans with improved queries (up to 2 times)
+5. **Adaptive Replanning**: If results are insufficient, replans with improved queries (configurable via `--max-replan`)
 6. **Answer Synthesis**: Synthesizes all information into a comprehensive answer

 ### Web Search Components